Observed Timescales of Stellar Feedback in Star-Forming, Low-Mass Galaxies: Methods

 \subsection{Spearman Rank Correlation Coefficient}

 In our analysis, we compare the different turbulence measures to the SFHs in the past 500~Myrs.
 A strong correlation between the current turbulence measures and the SFR in a given time bin would suggest that the current turbulence is influenced by the star formation activity at that time.
 We quantify these correlations using the Spearman rank correlation coefficient, $\rho$, which tests for a monotonic relationship between two variables.
 Values of $0 < \rho \leq 1$ indicate a positive correlation, $-1 \leq \rho < 0$ indicate an anti-correlation, and $\rho = 0$ reflects no correlation.
-The corresponding $P$-value gives the probability of obtaining a $\rho$ as extreme as the observed one under the null hypothesis of no correlation.
+We use standard thresholds of 0$<|\rho|\leq$0.2 is no correlation, 0.2$<|\rho|\leq$0.4 indicates a weak correlation, 0.4$<|\rho|\leq$0.7 indicates a strong correlation, and 0.7$<|\rho|<$1 indicates a very strong correlation.
+Along with $\rho$, the Spearman correlation test reports a corresponding \textit{P-value}, which gives the probability of obtaining a $\rho$ as extreme as the observed one under the null hypothesis of no correlation.
+A \textit{P}-value less than or equal to 0.05 is considered statistically significant.
+For the majority of our tests the \textit{P}-values are $\leq$0.001, and we draw attention to \textit{P}-values $\geq$0.001

 To test whether the regions analyzed sufficiently sample the underlying parameter space, we applied a bootstrap resampling technique.
 We randomly resampled the regions 3000 times, with replacement, drawing the same number of regions as in the observed sample for each iteration.
 This provided a distribution of possible Spearman $\rho$ values, from which we took the central 68\% interval to represent the uncertainty on $\rho$.